Hanako (wrestler)

-Hanako Ueda (上田華子, Ueda Hanako) better known mononymously by her ring name Hanako (stylized as HANAKO), is a Japanese professional wrestler signed to World Wonder Ring Stardom, where she is the current Future of Stardom Champion in her first reign and is a member of Empress Nexus Venus.
+Hanako Ueda (上田華子, Ueda Hanako) better known mononymously by her ring name Hanako (stylized as HANAKO), is a Japanese professional wrestler signed to World Wonder Ring Stardom, where she is a former Future of Stardom Champion.

 Early life

 During her junior high school years, Ueda has had a volleyball sports background and was also part of the school's Brass band.

 Ueda first came into contact with professional wrestling in her high school years when she attended a local event alongside her mother and another person from her mother's workplace.
 She continued watching professional wrestling during her university years when she regularly watched Student wrestling (学生プロレス, Gakusei Puroresu) groups.
 She attended one such kind of festival held within the Ritsumeikan University which she attended alongside her cousin.
 Also during her university years, she joined an intercollegiate student wrestling club.
 At first, she had no intention of physically starting to involve into wrestling as she only worked behind the scenes as a manager.
 However, after watching her seniors wrestle, she wished to get into the ring herself, and with the encouragement of others, she began competing.